 - 1 cup watercress or baby arugula

-- In a large bowl, combine the shredded butternut squash, eggs, chickpea flour, 3 tablespoons of the chives, ginger, cinnamon and cayenne.
+- In a large bowl, combine the shredded butternut squash, eggs, chickpea flour, chives, ginger, cinnamon and cayenne.
 Season with salt and pepper.

 - Heat the olive oil and butter in a 12-inch nonstick skillet over medium heat.
 Once the butter is melted, add the squash and press it firmly into an even layer.
 Reduce the heat to medium-low, cover, and cook until browned on the bottom, about 10 minutes.
 Slide a rubber spatula along the edges and bottom of the cake to loosen.

 - While the cake cooks, make the yogurt sauce.
-Whisk together the yogurt, garlic, remaining 1 tablespoon of chives, lime zest, lime juice and honey.
+Whisk together the yogurt, garlic, chives, lime zest, lime juice and honey.
 Season with salt and pepper.
-Do Ahead: The sauce can be made up to 1 day in advance; refrigerate.
+Do Ahead: The sauce can be refrigerated for up to 1 day.

 - Cut the butternut squash latke cake into wedges.
 Top each wedge with a dollop of the yogurt sauce, a few watercress or arugula leaves, and a sprinkle of chopped pecans.